Frequently Asked Questions

 Para recibir información en español / for information in Spanish?

 El Colegio Orfalea de Negocios ofrece servicios de asesoría académica en español.
 Algunos de los temas que se pueden tratar son los siguientes: revisar el progreso académico, planeación de clases, selección de especialidades, exploración de las carreras en Administración de Empresas, Economía, y Tecnología Industrial y Empaquetado.
 Además, se pueden revisar y clarificar polizas y procedimientos y hacer referencias a otros recursos y departamentos de la universidad.
 También apoyamos a los estudiantes que se encuentran en Periodo Académico de Prueba ofreciendo estrategias de estudio para mejorar sus calificaciones.
-Siga este enlace para hacer una cita con nuestra Asesora Académica Alicia Cruz.
+Siga este enlace para hacer una cita con nuestra Asesora Académica Yovani Alexander.